PatternsTechGit/PT_ClientSideAuthorization/README.md

 constructor(private authService: AuthService, private router: Router) { }
 ```

-Create a button to simulate the login functionality
+Create a button to simulate the login functionality.
+When user clicks on this button it will perform the functionality by calling the auth service in login method.

 ```typescript
 <button class="btn btn-primary"  type="button" (click)="login()">Login</button>